 While man-made bridges, castles and gardens can be beautiful, there’s nothing quite like marveling at nature.
-From lush forests and flowing waterfalls to hike-worthy mountains and glimmering lakes, you will find breathtaking natural wonders in the Northeast.
-There are a plethora of picturesque locations across the United States, but here are our picks for 10 of the most beautiful places in the Northeast.
+From lush forests and flowing waterfalls to hike-worthy mountains and glimmering lakes, you will find breathtaking natural wonders in our corner of the country.
+Here are our picks for 10 of the most beautiful places in the Northeast.

 Note: Due to the ever-changing nature of the COVID-19 pandemic, please see official websites before visiting to check for restrictions or closures.